Loving Freely is a resource developed by Dan Crain, Pastor, Consultant and Connector for REMERGE.

 As reconcilers, we are called to follow the example of Christ and all the ways that he loved others well.

 The question then becomes to those who are in the ministry of reconciliation and justice, are we aware of what’s leaving us?
 Do we notice when effort, energy, love or emotion is leaving us?
 Are you constantly giving and never in a place of receiving?
+Are you loving from a place of passion or purpose?
+Passion will leave you empty, while purpose will allow you to pay attention to what’s going on internally and force you to slow down to be with Jesus.

 The false self in us never wants to stop and slow down to be with Jesus and ourselves and process what’s happening inside of us.
 A friend in the ministry of reconciliation and justice said to me recently, “I love helping people and it takes a lot of energy to do so.”
 Helping people does take a lot of energy.
 Living into the ministry of reconciliation and justice can literally leave you completely empty and drained.